Bitcoin Verdict

 Trezor Safe 3

-Open-source hardware wallet for most people
+Open-source hardware wallet that most people can actually live with

 B